 - D.7 Table D.1 identifies thresholds where residential development will trigger the need for consideration of on-site open space provision.
 If the development is below the thresholds identified in Table D.1 then a financial contribution in lieu of on-site provision may be the most appropriate method of delivering open space (details of which are provided in Table D.2).
 To determine the level of need for playing pitch and outdoor sport provision generated by a proposed development, which could be required either onsite and/or offsite, early engagement with the Council's Public Realm Team should be sought to discuss the requirements to meet the level of demand.
-The Lancaster District Playing Pitch and Outdoor Sports Strategy and accompanying Action Plan should also be referred to. - D.8 To help in the design of on-site open spaces, the Council will refresh its Planning Advisory Note to review and up-date its existing guidance on core design principles that developers should give consideration to at the outset when providing open space.
+The Lancaster District Playing Pitch and Outdoor Sports Strategy and accompanying Action Plan should also be referred to which should be used in conjunction with the Sport England Playing Pitch calculator or future successor calculators/ tools. - D.8 To help in the design of on-site open spaces, the Council will refresh its Planning Advisory Note to review and up-date its existing guidance on core design principles that developers should give consideration to at the outset when providing open space.